-IV.
+III.
 Investment strategy

-The financial product implements a financial strategy based on investment in European debt securities and bonds.
-This financial product systematically integrates ESG criteria into the financial management.
+The financial product implements a financial strategy focused on investing in short to medium-term securities (bonds and debt securities).
+It also systematically integrates an extra-financial approach.
 This has an impact on the selection of securities in the portfolio.